-Bookings are now open for Term 1, 2013 after-school creative writing workshops — we offer workshops in Cammeray; Eastwood; Summer Hill, Annandale and NEW Darlinghurst for school years 1 to 6, booking forms below.
-Evening workshops in Leichhardt for school years 7 to 12 -- please contact us as places are very limited.)
+Bookings are now open for Term 2, 2014 after-school creative writing workshops — we offer workshops in Cammeray, Eastwood, Haberfield and Annandale for school years 1 to 6, booking forms below.
+(Evening workshops in Leichhardt for school years 7 to 12 -- please contact us as places are very limited.)
 Please note, Cammeray workshops are in recess for term 3 2014.

 Enquiries: please phone 0468 543 933 or use this form.

 News: Congratulations to Fergus on his full scholarship to Sydney Grammar, starting in 2015.

 News: Congratulations to Lucinda, whose story "Daybreak" won the 11 years section of the 2013 Bill Coppell Young Writers Award.
 You can read her piece here.